How Waste Management Startups Are Bringing Sustainable Change?

 We genuinely want to hear from you.
 Businesstories exists to shine a light on founders who are tackling big problems with creative solutions.
 Your story could be the one that inspires someone else to take action, to start their own venture, or to see their trash differently.

-Because this movement—this shift from seeing waste as worthless to recognizing it as valuable—needs more voices, more stories, more proof that another way is possible.
+Because of this movement, this shift from seeing waste as worthless to recognizing it as valuable.
+Needs more voices, more stories, more proof that another way is possible.
+After all, one person’s trash really can become everyone’s treasure.